stolostron/managedcluster-import-controller/docs/managedcluster_manual_import.md

 # Manual importing of an existing cluster

-## Creating a namespace in witch the cluster will get imported
+## Creating a namespace in which the cluster will get imported
 On the Hub cluster:
 - Create a namespace
   ```shell